Investing in Robotics Companies and Stocks

 While drone delivery tries to figure itself out, industrial drones are another use case under the “commercial” category.
 For example, industrial inspection is a cumbersome and resource-heavy task when done by humans, but a breeze for drones.
 Other niches including providing aerial information, black boxes for drones, or imagery-as-a-service.
 Loads of startups are focusing on aerial imagery and mapping, and there’s even a publicly traded drone imaging stock – AgEagle (UAVS) – though the stock continues to plummet, perhaps because they haven’t been able to realize any meaningful revenues yet.
 The company is now pivoting towards hemp farming and the “drone-enabled package delivery market opportunity.”

-Another company that’s addressing industrial use cases with a focus on autonomy is Skydio.
-They’re also developing drones for military applications, such as reconnaissance, search and rescue, and security.
+Another company that’s addressing industrial use cases with a focus on autonomy is Skydio which is developing drones for military applications, such as reconnaissance, search and rescue, and security.
+Another startup called Ware is using Skydio’s drones for better warehouse management.

 Military and Security Drones